Accelerating Iterative SpMV for Discrete Logarithm Problem Using GPUs: Comparative Analysis of SpMV Kernels

-Benchmarks for the three variants of CSR are presented in Table~\ref{CSR kernels}.
-The scalar kernel uses a large number of registers, which limits the maximum number of warps that can be scheduled on an SM to 24 active warps (per SM), out of the 48 supported.
-This is reported on the \textit{theoretical occupancy} column in Table~\ref{CSR kernels}.
-On the other hand, the vector kernel suffers from shared memory usage (4.5kB for a 96-thread block), which also limits the maximal reachable occupancy to 50\%.
-For these two kernels, the low occupancy significantly decreases the performance.
-Compared to the vector kernel, the scalar one reaches higher throughput, since it allows an L1-oriented configuration (48kB L1, 16kB shared) of the on-chip memory, while for the vector kernel, a shared-oriented configuration (16kB L1, 48kB shared) is required.

-Concerning the global memory access pattern, the column \textit{Global Load/Store Efficiency} gives the ratio of requested memory transactions to the number of transactions performed, which reflects whether accesses are all perfectly coalesced (100\% efficiency) or not.
-For scalar and vector kernels, uncoalesced accesses cause the bandwidth loss and the performance degradation.

-The residue-vector (CSR-RV) kernel satisfies better the GPU architectural characteristics.
-It makes the write accesses coalesced (100\% store efficiency).
-For the loads, we obtain only 45\% efficiency, because a warp accesses several non-zero coefficients, which are not necessarily contiguous (sparsity of $A$).
+We compare the application of the two schemes on the CSR-V kernel.
+The \textit{sequential} kernel consumes more \textit{registers} and \textit{shared memory}, which limits the maximum number of warps that can be run on a SM to 24.
+In our application, CSR-S was limited to 24 warps/SM, for a bound of 64 warps/SM.
+This is reported in the column \textit{Theoretical Occupancy} of the following table.
+The low occupancy significantly decreases the performance.
+Concerning the \textit{global memory} access pattern, the column \textit{Load/Store efficiency} gives the ratio of requested memory transactions to the number of transactions performed, which reflects the degree to which memory accesses are coalesced (100\% efficiency) or not.
+For \textit{sequential} kernel, uncoalesced accesses cause the bandwidth loss and the performance degradation.
+The \textit{parallel} kernel makes the write accesses coalesced (100\% store efficiency).
+For the loads, it reaches only 47\% due to irregular accesses on the source vector.